This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-A caregiver may remove your bandage soon after surgery to check for swelling, redness, and drainage.
-Tell your caregivers if you have difficulty breathing or swallowing.
+Healthcare providers will monitor you closely for any problems.
+A healthcare provider may remove your bandage soon after surgery to check for swelling, redness, and drainage.
+Tell your healthcare providers if you have difficulty breathing or swallowing.
 Tell them if your bandage feels like it gets tighter.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.
 You will have blood tests to check your calcium and thyroid hormone blood levels.
 You may be given calcium through an IV placed in your arm or as a pill.

 - Deep breathing: This helps open air passages and prevent a lung infection.
 Slowly take a deep breath and hold the breath as long as you can.
 Then let out your breath.
 Take 10 deep breaths in a row every hour while awake.
 You may be asked to use an incentive spirometer to help you with this.
 Put the plastic piece into your mouth and slowly take a breath as deep and as long as you can.
 Hold it as long as you can.
 Then, let out your breath.

 - You will be able to drink liquids and eat certain foods once your stomach function returns after surgery.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.

 - Drains: These are thin rubber tubes put into your skin to drain fluid from around your incision.
 The drains are taken out when the incision stops draining.

 - Antinausea medicine: This medicine may be given to calm your stomach and to help prevent vomiting.